What's your first thought when someone mentions SEO?

-If you're hungry to learn, and committed to taking your SEO knowledge to the next level, but want resources designed with the tech-averse in mind, you're in the right place; my free guide, and my online course, Intuitive SEO: A Creative's Guide to Growing Search Traffic, were all designed with you in mind.
+If you're hungry to learn, and committed to taking your SEO knowledge to the next level, but want resources designed with the tech-averse in mind, you're in the right place; my free guide, and my online course, Intuitive SEO: A Creative's Guide to Growing Search Traffic, were designed with you in mind.
 (They're the resources I wish I'd had when I was learning SEO!)

 My approach to SEO is that it's more about people, words, and empathy, than tech, coding, and numbers.
 I'll show you how to adopt an SEO-mindset that's integrated with everything else you do online, adding quality and value to your work without extra pressure and impossibly long to-do lists.

 Whatever your existing knowledge level, I think it will be worth your while signing up for my free SEO guide to start with, if you haven't already—you can work through this and improve your understanding of the basics, and then I'll send you information about the full course and also let you know when it's open for enrolment.
 Based on your knowledge level, the course should be a great fit for your needs.